AviatrixSystems/Docs/HowTos/EnvironmentStamping.rst

    a.
 The Access Address Pool is big enough.
 In this example, we use 192.168.0.0/16 which gives you 16K unique IP addresses.

-   b.
+   #.
 Select mgmt-vpc as the gateway choice.

-   c.
+   #.
 Click Set.

-3. (Optional) Setup Instance Names
+#.
+(Optional) Setup Instance Names

    envStamping integrates Route 53 private hosted zone feature to enables you to access instances with DNS names and preferred (alias)